 For example, let's say your coinsurance is 30% and your health plan's allowed amount for an office visit totals $100.
 If you've already paid your deductible, you pay 30% of $100, or $30, and the insurance company pays the rest.
 If you haven't met your deductible, you pay the full amount, or $100.

-Let’s take a look at how copays and coinsurance work together.
+Let’s take a look at how copays, coinsurance, and deductibles work together.